OPCODE-Open-Spring-Fest/KeyLogger5155/.github/Contributor_Guide/Contributing.md

 Step 2: Run "cd KeyLogger5155" on the terminal to move to the cloned repository.
 After that run "npm i" to install all the required dependencies.

+Step 3:
-Step 3: Run 'guikeylogger.py' to run the program OR simply run the  following command:    python -u "<COMPLETE_ADDRESS_TO_WHERE_guikeylogger_IS_PRESENT>\guikeylogger.py"
+ Run 'guikeylogger.py' by clicking on the run program button on your IDE  OR  simply run the  following command:    python -u "<COMPLETE_ADDRESS_TO_WHERE_guikeylogger.py_IS_LOCATED>\guikeylogger.py"